 If heavier rain or severe weather is forecast, the College will invoke its rain plan:

-- Commencement will be held in Gail Brower Huggins Performance Center.
+- Commencement will be held in Gail Brower Huggins Performance Center in the Odell building.

-- Each graduating student will receive two tickets for family/friends to attend.
-(Graduating students do not need tickets, but each guest must have a ticket, regardless of age.)
-Graduating students may receive their tickets Friday morning at Commencement rehearsal.
+- Each graduating student will receive three (3) tickets for family/friends to attend.
+(Graduating students do not need tickets for themselves, but each guest must have a ticket, regardless of age.)
+Graduating students will receive their tickets Friday morning, May 3rd at Commencement rehearsal.
 If you do not need your tickets, you are welcome to give them to another graduate who needs more.

-- If you cannot attend rehearsal, you may pick up your tickets from 4 p.m.-5 p.m. before Baccalaureate on Friday in Odell Lobby.
+- If you cannot attend rehearsal, you may pick up your tickets from 4 p.m.-5 p.m. before Baccalaureate on Friday, May 3rd in the lobby of Odell building.
 If you cannot attend either rehearsal or Baccalaureate, you may pick up your tickets 8 a.m.-10:15 a.m.
-Saturday in Odell Lobby.
+Saturday in the lobby of Odell building.

 Frequently Asked Questions